 I was disregarded by teachers, and rejected and tortured by many of my peers.
 The name-calling and physical abuse started very early, in my second year at school.
 I remember finding myself one day surrounded by a group of hyperactive eight-year olds.
 They were pointing fingers, laughing, and calling me cruel names.
 Today the scene reminds me of the witch hunters of old.
 Ironically, I realize now that some of their fathers were most likely firing teargas at rioting youths in one of the black townships at that very moment, while their children were hurling stones at me for daring to be different from the norm.

 I remember the dread in their eyes when they used to push me around and hurl insults in my direction.
-It is disturbing to know that many of them still uphold some of those prejudices views and bigoted values to this very day.
-I know their current beliefs and attitudes, because these days many of them want to be my friends on Facebook.
+It is disturbing to know that many of them still uphold some of those prejudiced views and bigoted values to this very day.
+I know some of their current beliefs and attitudes, because these days many of them want to be my friends on Facebook...

 People often say that love is the key to conscious living; they say love is the essence of joy and happiness and spiritual enlightenment.
 I beg to differ.
 For without authenticity there will never be complete unconditional love.
 True love and connection with ourselves, others and the planet is impossible without being fully authentic.
 First we must express and embrace our authentic self, before we will be able to love anyone else unconditionally.